gohugoio/hugo/docs/content/en/getting-started/configuration.md

 staticDir ("static")
 : A directory or a list of directories from where Hugo reads [static files][static-files]. {{% module-mounts-note %}}

+summaryByParagraph (false)
+: Enable this to generate summary from the first paragraph if no manual summary or front matter summary set.

 summaryLength (70)
 : The length of text in words to show in a [`.Summary`](/content-management/summaries/#hugo-defined-automatic-summary-splitting).